-In order to answer that, we need to understand what Presto is doing in a larger sense.
+In order to explain what this rule does, you must first understand what Presto is doing in a larger sense.
 One of Presto's primary jobs is to respond to queries for services.
-For example, if you want to print a document from your mobile device, when you open the print dialog you will be given the opportunity to select a printer from among a list of available printers.
-When you mobile device needs to find available services (like printers, or AirPlay devices) it performs a browse operation.
-If Presto is installed on your network and your device, this browse operation takes the form of a query message, sent by your device to the Presto server.
-The query message specifies what type of service it's browsing for (e.g., printers), and may include additional context, such as the user ID of the person performing the browse, or the location of the device sending the query message.
-When the Presto server receives the query, it applies the logic expressed in the active rules to determine which of the available services on the network will be included in the response to the query.
+For example, to print a document from your mobile device, you open the print dialog and can select a printer from a list of available printers.
+For your mobile device to find available services like printers or AirPlay devices to list, it performs a browse operation.
+With Presto installed on your network and device, the browse operation takes the form of a query message sent by your device to the Presto server.
+This query message specifies the type of service your device is browsing for (for example, printers), and may include additional context, such as the user ID of the person performing the browse or the location of the device sending the query message.
+Presto server receives the query and applies the logic expressed in the active rules to determine which of the available services on the network will be included in the list you see on your device, or advertised, in response to the query.
 (When a service is included in a query response, that is called advertising the service).

 Rules match services to queries on a pairwise basis-one query and one service are considered together when evaluating the rule condition.
-Each condition element in a rule is a statement about the query or the service (or sometimes both) that is either true or false.
-If all of the condition elements in a rule are true, when evaluated with a particular query/service pair, that query/service pair is said to satisfy the rule.
+Each condition element in a rule is a statement about the query or service (or sometimes both) that is either true or false.
+If all of the condition elements in a rule are true when evaluated with a particular query/service pair, that query/service pair is said to satisfy the rule.
 The effect of the rule on the response to the query depends on the rule's action.
 For the moment, let's focus on rules with the advertise action.
-If a rule that advertises is satisfied by a particular query/service pair-that is, the condition of the rule, taken as a whole, evaluates to true for that query/service pair-then the service will be included in the response to the query (it will be advertised).
-In the specific scenario at hand, that means the printer (the service) will be one of the choices presented in the print dialog box when you browse for printers on your mobile device.
+If a rule that advertises is satisfied by a particular query/service pair-that is, the condition of the rule, taken as a whole, evaluates to true for that query/service pair-then the service will be included in the response to the query, or advertised.
+In this example, the printer (the service) will be one of the choices presented in the print dialog box when you browse for printers on your mobile device.

-Back to the original question-what does this rule (Printer Sharing) do?
-Printer Sharing, and the other default rules (except for Printer Sharing mDNS; ignore that one for now) are the simplest rules that can be written for Presto.
-They all have only one condition element- the service type.
+Returning to the question-what does this Printer Sharing rule do?
+Printer Sharing, and the other default rules (except Printer Sharing mDNS; ignore that one for now) are the simplest rules that can be written for Presto.
+They all have only one condition element-the service type.
 The service type condition element applies to both the query and the service.
-Every query will include the type of service that is being browsed for.
+Every query includes the type of service that is being browsed for.
 Likewise, every service has a type.
-Whenever the Presto server receives a query of type Printer Sharing, the rule engine will pair that query with every printer currently available on the network, and evaluate this rule against the pair.
-Because this rule doesn't make any other statements about the printer under consideration, all of the printers will satisfy the rule, when paired with any query of type Printer Sharing.
+When the Presto server receives a query of type Printer Sharing, the rule engine pairs this query with every printer currently available on the network, and evaluates this rule against the pair.
+Because the rule doesn't make any other statements about the printer under consideration, all printers will satisfy the rule when paired with any query of type Printer Sharing.
 The Printer Sharing rule will result in all available printers being advertised in response to any browse for print services.
-All of the other default rules (except Printer Sharing mDNS) are similarly promiscuous-all services of the type specified in the rule will be advertised in response to any query for that type.
-For smaller organizations with only a few printers, all in the same location, this may be the desired behavior.
+Each of the other default rules except Printer Sharing mDNS is similarly promiscuous-all services of the type specified in the rule will be advertised in response to any query for that type.
+For smaller organizations with only a few printers all in the same location, this may be the desired behavior.